-- History and social relations (subjects and topics such as social relations (including comparative social description), historical analysis, international politics and international economics as well as political science and political structures)).
+Subjects and topics such as social relations (including comparative social description), historical analysis, international politics and international economics, and political science and political structures.

 You must have passed at least 10 ECTS within each of the areas.
 The Bachelor's thesis can also count if the thesis is related to one of the areas.

-English language tests
+English language requirements

-If there are more qualified applicants than study places, the following criteria are used for selection of applicants without a legal claim:
+There is a limited number of study places in the programme.
+If there are more qualified applicants than study places, the following criteria are used for the selection of applicants without a legal claim:

 - The grade point average of your qualifying degree.
 If the degree is not completed at the time of application, the grade point average is calculated based on the courses passed at the time of application.